Hormonal Therapy for Cancer

 Examples of androgens include:

 Antiandrogens are used in men with metastatic prostate cancer.
 They are androgen receptor antagonists, meaning that antiandrogens bind to the androgen receptor and prevent dihydrotestosterone from binding.
 Dihydrotestosterone stimulates new growth of prostate cells, including cancerous prostate cells.
-These medicines are generally used with
+These medications are generally used with

 Examples of antiandrogens include: